johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Phrases ###

 Pastoral
-:	From *pastor,* meaning shepherd---implying care, protection, provision, discipline and guidance---as a good shepherd with his sheep.
+:	From *pastor,* meaning shepherd—implying care, protection, provision, discipline and guidance—as a good shepherd with his sheep.

 Evangelistic
-:	From *evangel,* meaning *Good News*---the proclamation that the Messiah, Jesus, is Lord, especially of his covenant community.
+:	From *evangel,* meaning *Good News*—the proclamation that the Messiah, Jesus, is Lord, especially of his covenant community.

 Prophetic
-:	From *prophet*---those appointed by God, to speak to human beings on behalf of God *and* to God, on behalf of human beings.
+:	From *prophet*—those appointed by God, to speak to human beings on behalf of God *and* to God, on behalf of human beings.

 Apostolic
 :	From *apostle,* meaning *sent one*; referring to those sent as intercultural, missionary pioneers.